CenterForOpenScience/Employee-Manual/index.md

 Additionally, COS offers health, dental, and vision insurance for domestic partners.
 To qualify as a domestic partnership, the following terms should be met:

--You are in a committed but unmarried relationship with a partner of the same or opposite sex for at least 6 months, neither person is married to someone other than the domestic partner and neither person is in a domestic partnership with another person, and you and your partner are jointly responsible for basic living expenses, such as food and housing costs.
+1. You are in a committed but unmarried relationship with a partner of the same or opposite sex for at least 6 months
+2. Neither person is married to someone other than the domestic partner and neither person is in a domestic partnership with another person,
+3. You and your partner are jointly responsible for basic living expenses, such as food and housing costs.
 COS may require documentation of a domestic partnership, (e.g. a bill with both employee and domestic partner listed, common ownership of   property, driver’s licenses showing a shared address, etc.)

 Domestic partners are not a qualified beneficiary, which means they are not offered COBRA benefits when the member or the partner leaves the plan, and employee cannot pay the premium deductions on a pre-tax basis for their domestic partner.